 Most of our clients report they find the parenting education program helpful.
 Like any other course, the quality of your instructors is a big factor.
 If you attend the class with an open mind and then apply the information and guidance during your interactions with your children and the other parent, everyone will benefit – especially your children.

-If you are considering a divorce, or have another family law issue including child support, parenting, visitation, or custody, the Westwood divorce lawyers and divorce mediators at Next Phase Legal can help.
-Next Phase Legal LLC in Medfield is convenient to Routes 128, 27, and 109 and serves clients throughout Massachusetts, including Walpole, Dover, Franklin, Norwood and Sherborn.
+If you are considering a divorce, or have another family law issue including child support, parenting, visitation, or custody, the Norfolk divorce lawyers and divorce mediators at Next Phase Legal can help.
+Next Phase Legal LLC in Norfolk serves clients throughout Massachusetts, including Walpole, Dover, Franklin, Norwood and Sherborn.

 For additional information or to schedule your confidential consultation, please contact us at (508) 359-4043.

-By Stephen McDonough, Massachusetts divorce attorney and mediator, owner of Next Phase Legal LLC in Medfield, MA.
+By Stephen McDonough, Massachusetts divorce attorney and mediator, owner of Next Phase Legal LLC in Norfolk, MA.